shengtia/ML/README.md

 # machine_learning
-The repository is meant to record practices of machine learning programming
+The repository is meant to record practices of machine learning programming and practical projects